-In 2011, a Phase I 2020 metre diamond drill program consisting of ten drill holes commenced in August and was completed in September on the Justin Property.
+In 2011, a Phase I 2,020 metre diamond drill program consisting of ten drill holes was completed on the Justin Property.
 The drill program was designed to assess the potential mineralization at the POW, Confluence, Kangas and Main zones.
 The drilling was the first ever completed on the POW, Confluence and Kangas zones.
 The 2011 activities represent the first systematic drilling campaign on the project since a small four hole program was completed on the Main zone in the mid-1980's.

 During the 2011 field program, mapping of the geology in the general area of the POW Zone was carried out to follow up on anomalies from the 2010 geophysical survey.
 This geophysical survey highlighted a pronounced magnetic high-EM conductor zone 400 metres west of the newly discovered gold mineralization from the 2010 field work and surface sampling.
 A number of soil and rock samples were also collected to complement the geological mapping.
 This follow-up work on the POW Zone led crew members to investigate the source of the strong EM geophysical conductor outlined by the airborne survey conducted in 2010.
 Along the strike of a strong EM lineament, a 10m-wide zone of mineralized quartz breccia was discovered which is considered to be a favourable target for gold and silver mineralization.
 This resulted in the expansion of the 2011 drill program to include two additional holes designed to test the newly discovered POW Zone.

-In the middle of November 2011, Aben released the first drill hole results received from the 2011 drill program in which a significant new greenfield gold discovery had been made.
+In November 2011, Aben released the first drill hole results received from the 2011 drill program in which a significant new greenfield gold discovery had been made.
 The Company intercepted 60.00 metres of 1.19 g/t gold including 21.0 metres of 2.47 g/t gold in hole JN11009 in the never before drilled POW Zone.

 Justin Project Plan View of Pow Zone Drilling